-106 Temporary measures.
+110 Temporary measures.

-107 In some cases, OSS not included in these lists may be used due to client requests or other reason.
+111 In some cases, OSS not included in these lists may be used due to client requests or other reason.

-108 The department is mainly staffed by engineers with experience in system development and operation or in software research and development in research departments.
+112 The department is mainly staffed by engineers with experience in system development and operation or in software research and development in research departments.

-109 As an exception, support may be provided depending on the type of software and the status of the project.
+113 As an exception, support may be provided depending on the type of software and the status of the project.
 In such cases, problems can be resolved by working with the support vendor, using information from the community, or checking the source code.

-- 4.12.
-Company B Security enhancement focused on system integrators in the group - Company information
+4.12.
+Company B - Security enhancement focused on system integrators in the group

-Head Office -
+Head Office

 Industry Information and communication (System integrator of a

 subsidiary of a chemical manufacturer)

-Employees -
+Employees

-Commercial Flow System integrators Commercial Flow & end user (chemical
+Commercial Flow System integrators Commercial Flow & end user (chem

 manufacturer)

 Perspectives [Personal Competence and Education] [Vulnerability Response]

-- Essence of this case - Company B is promoting integrated security enhancement measures in deep cooperation with its group companies. - Consideration is being given to the introduction of a system to centrally manage the OSS used. - Background and issues
+- Company B is promoting integrated security enhancement measures in deep cooperation with its group companies. - Consideration is being given to the introduction of a system to centrally manage the OSS used.